-We work in partnership with all Swansea schools and are expanding rapidly.
+We work in partnership with Welsh schools and are expanding rapidly.
 We deliver courses to those at risk of disengagement, with BTEC Level 1 programmes of Sports and Active Leisure and Workskills.
 All courses will have an element of sports and outdoor pursuits to heighten enjoyment, engagement and develop crucial employability skills.

 The Cynnydd project, which is led by Pembrokeshire County Council, and also operates across Ceredigion, Carmarthenshire, Swansea and Neath Port Talbot, has been awarded an additional £11.5m from the European Social Fund.